• Recipes

 • Kodiak Cakes Protein Oats - Here's another ingredient that boosts the protein in this oatmeal.
 Regular old-fashioned oatmeal contains 6 grams of protein per serving.
 But if you use Kodiak Cakes Protein Oats the protein increases to 10 grams.

-• Plain Greek Yogurt - Greek yogurt contains almost double the protein of regular yogurt and gives creaminess to these overnight oats.
+• Plain Non-Fat Greek Yogurt - Greek yogurt contains almost double the protein of regular yogurt and gives creaminess to these overnight oats.

 • Honey - Optional.
 Honey is added to sweeten the oatmeal.
 But it is completely optional and not required to make the oats set up.